 Whether you screen movies in your auditorium or on the lawn, movie nights can be a huge revenue generator for museums!
 Choose films that are relevant to your museum or fan favorites to draw in crowds.
 You can bring in funds by charging an admission fee or making admission free but charging for concessions.

-Contact Us to Learn More About Managing Your Museum’s Finances and Fundraising with Software from Capital Business Solutions
+Contact Us to Learn More About Managing Your Museum’s Finances and Fundraising with Software

 Simplify your museum’s accounting and fundraising processes with one of our accounting and fundraising solutions.
 Manage your income, expenditures, members, and more with software created just for non-profits!
 Learn more by calling us at (888) 249-6008 or by filling out out online contact form.